- This event has passed.

 Watch the 2019 FilmNorth Academy group project!

 Deacon Warner has led youth programming at FilmNorth since 2007.
 As Youth Programs Director, he expanded youth programming to include after school programming, summer camps, in-school residencies and professional opportunities.
 Deacon also oversees the Twin Cities Young Filmmaker Coalition, a student-led network of college-age filmmakers, and is lead instructor for FilmNorth Academy, a summer institute for students pursuing a career in film.
 As an independent filmmaker, he has produced and directed a number of short documentaries including the award winning Bee-Sharp Honeybee and Peaceful Warriors: on the road with Vets for Peace.
-He is currently completing post-production on his first feature documentary, The Co-op Wars.
+Deacon recently completed his first feature documentary, The Co-op Wars, which played in film festivals and aired on Twin Cities PBS (tpt).
 Before working at FilmNorth, Deacon was a social studies teacher at North High in Minneapolis and founder of the Polar Producers after-school documentary team.

 Camp Registration Guidelines & Cancellation Policy